Grosmont, Queensland: Education

 Grosmont State School is a government primary (Prep-6) school for boys at 2524 Grosmont Road (25.9777°S 149.8030°E).
 In 2016, the school had an enrolment of 2 students with 3 teachers (1 full-time equivalent) and 1 non-teaching staff.
 In 2018, the school had an enrolment of 2 students with 2 teachers (1 full-time equivalent) and 1 non-teaching staff.
+As at 2024, the school is open but not operational as it has no enrolments.

 There is no secondary school in Grosmont.
 The nearest government secondary schools are Wandoan State School (to Year 10) in neighbouring Wandoan to the south-east and Taroom State School (to Year 10) in neighbouring Taroom to the north.
 For secondary schooling to Year 12, the nearest government school is Miles State High School in Miles to the south-east.
-Distance education and boarding schools would be other options.
+Distance education and boarding schools are other options.